Logging data

 • Use Load... in the instrument's menu

-• Drag the file from an explorer window onto the Multi Channel software
+• Drag the file from an explorer window onto the Multi Channel oscilloscope software

 • Double click the file in an explorer window